Brandy discography

 Norwood's second album Never Say Never was released in 1998 and achieved international chart success, establishing her as one of the most successful of the new breed of R&B female vocalists to emerge during the mid-to late 1990s.
 It included the number-one singles "The Boy Is Mine", a duet with Monica, and "Have You Ever?".
-The album was certified five times platinum by the Recording Industry Association of America (RIAA), and sold more than 9 million copies worldwide, becoming Norwood's best-selling album to date.
+The album was certified five times platinum by the Recording Industry Association of America (RIAA), becoming Norwood's best-selling album to date with over 16 million records sold worldwide.
 Her third studio album Full Moon was released in 2002 and was certified platinum by the RIAA.
 It spawned the top 10 hit "What About Us?", alongside two other singles.
-Norwood's fourth studio album Afrodisiac was released in 2004 and was certified gold.
-The album failed to achieve success on international music markets.
+Norwood's fourth studio album Afrodisiac was released in 2004 and was certified Gold.
+It also achieved international success, being certified Gold in Japan and other markets.

 Following another hiatus and a label shift to Epic Records, her fifth studio album Human was released in December 2008.
 The album spawned two singles "Right Here (Departed)" and "Long Distance", of which both reached the top of the Billboard Hot Dance Club Play chart.
 Norwood's sixth album Two Eleven was released in October 2012 and debuted at number three on the US Billboard 200, and number one on the Top R&B/Hip-Hop Albums chart.
-Its lead single, "Put It Down", featuring Chris Brown and peaked reacher number three of the US Hot R&B/Hip-Hop Songs chart, becoming Norwood's 10th top 10 single on the chart and her first in a decade.
+Its lead single, "Put It Down", featuring Chris Brown and reached number three of the US Hot R&B/Hip-Hop Songs chart, becoming Norwood's 10th top 10 single on the chart and her first in a decade.
 A second single, "Wildest Dreams", was released in August 2012.
 In 2015, Norwood made guest appearances on numerous singles, including "Magic" with Mystery Skulls and "The Girl Is Mine" with 99 Souls.
 The latter song, a funky house mash-up of "The Boy Is Mine", marked her highest-charting single in a decade in Australia and the United Kingdom.

 On July 31, 2020, Norwood released her seventh studio album, B7, preceded by the lead single "Baby Mama" featuring Chance The Rapper.
 The official second single, "Borderline", coincided with the album's release.
 In May 2021, Norwood collaborated with Disney on the single "Starting Now".
+In June 2022, Norwood announced her major label return after signing with Motown Records.
+Norwood's eighth studio album, Christmas with Brandy was released on November 10, 2023, with a preceding single, "Christmas Party for Two", released on November 3, 2023.